Hazel-Yang-JY/NASMark/README.md

 candidate paths at the same searchable layer.
 Each module uses a `1x1 pointwise -> 3x3 depthwise -> 1x1 pointwise` structure.

-The implementation uses a dedicated eleventh output class for watermark queries.
-Normal CIFAR-10 samples use classes `0-9`, while watermark trigger samples use class `10`.

 ## Workflow

 The code is organized into three stages: